Harold S. Herd: Tributes and civic activities

 Herd was past president of Coldwater Lions Club, a member of the Coldwater First Presbyterian Church, and a Master Mason, Masonic Lodge #295.
-He served on the Washburn Law School Board of Governors; the Kansas Committee for the Humanities; the University of Kansas Hall Center for the Humanities' Executive Council of the Kansas Bar, and president of the Southwest Kansas Bar Association.
+He served on the Washburn Law School board of governors, the Kansas Committee for the Humanities, the University of Kansas Hall Center for the Humanities, the executive council of the Kansas Bar Association, and as president of the Southwest Kansas Bar Association.

 His honors included Who's Who in America, Who's Who in American Law, Who's Who in American Bench and Bar; Fellow in the American and Kansas Bar Foundations; Induction into Washburn's Sagamore Society in 1980, Distinguished Service Award by the Kansas Bar Association in 1991, a Distinguished Service Award from the Washburn Law School Association in 1995, and special recognition from Kansas high school teachers for his constant effort in helping students understand the constitution.
 The Harold S. Herd Law Scholarship at Washburn Law is named for him.